Sliding Rock Swimming Area In Pisgah National Forest swimming hole in North Carolina

 Planning Your Visit

 Sliding Rock charges an entrance fee, so come prepared.
 The site includes parking facilities and is highly accessible, making it one of the more family-friendly natural attractions in the region.
-Summer is the prime season — the swimming is best and the long daylight hours give you plenty of time to explore — but spring and fall offer a quieter, more atmospheric experience with dramatically fewer crowds and stunning foliage.
+Summer is the prime season — the swimming is best and the long daylight hours give you plenty of time to explore — but spring and fall offer a quieter, more atmospheric experience with dramatically fewer crowds and striking foliage.
 Avoid winter visits, as water temperatures drop to inhospitable levels.
 If you're planning to stay longer, Davidson River Campground provides on-site camping within the forest, though it fills up quickly on summer weekends, so book early.
 The swimming area sits conveniently between the vibrant mountain city of Asheville — known for its arts scene, craft breweries, and the Biltmore Estate — and the charming small town of Brevard, which serves as the unofficial gateway to Pisgah National Forest and offers excellent dining, lodging, and outfitter options.
 Whether you're based in either town or passing through, Sliding Rock makes for an unforgettable half-day adventure.

 Getting There